Aruvaro-Chulvi/OFFLINED/README.md

 The journey of **Survival AI Stick** has only just begun.
 Version 1 lays the foundation, but the roadmap ahead is ambitious and full of new features:

-- **Version 2 — ✨🔭Sky**
+- **Version 2 — ✨🔭 Sky & 🌍 Global Search**
-  Stellarium will be fully integrated offline, bringing an interactive sky map, constellations, and celestial objects into the app.
-This turns your Survival AI Stick into a pocket planetarium, working without internet.
+  Stellarium will be fully integrated offline, bringing an interactive sky map, constellations, and celestial objects into the app — turning your Survival AI Stick into a pocket planetarium that works without internet.
+Additionally, a new **Global Search** system will allow you to instantly find anything across all modules, **agents, Wikipedia articles, local documents, and stellar objects** unifying the entire offline knowledge base into a single, intelligent search bar.

 - **Version 3 — 🪪🧰Agent Kit & 📚🔎RAG**
   Each agent will receive a dedicated **Agent Kit**: predefined prompts to boost its usefulness in survival scenarios.
 In addition, agents will gain the surprising ability to perform **RAG (Retrieval-Augmented Generation)** on curated offline documentation.
 Every profession-linked agent will be able to consult specific PDFs and manuals relevant to their expertise, giving more grounded and specialized guidance.